5 pets at RSPCA Essex who are searching for their forever homes

 Gender - Female

-If you want to adopt Bluebell and Indie you can view their full profile here.
+If you want to adopt Ebony and Ivory you can view their full profile here.

-Bluebell and Indie are two cats who are looking to find a perfect new home together.
+Ebony and Ivory are two cats in the care of Danaher Animal Home are looking to find a new residence together.

-They both have a sweet, loving nature and love to be in the company of people so their new owners should be available to give them all the time they need.
+They are both a little reserved and not too keen on being stroked, but given time they may be more likely to accept a bit of fuss.

-The RSPCA adds: "If you are looking for a pair of friendly and playful girls then these two might be the companions for you!"
+Danaher Animal Home adds: "It’s true; Ebony and Ivory might not always rush to the door to shower you with enthusiastic meows and purrs — after all, who doesn't appreciate a good lounge now and then?
+But their subtle ways of showing affection, the trust they'll place in you, the soft nuzzling for more loving — it's a relationship worth building."

 Comments: Our rules